 The June 2017 defence policy highlights the intent to stay strong at home, secure in North America, and engaged in the world.
 According to the Canadian government, one way to do so is by increasing military effectiveness by diversifying its recruits.
 Captain Ian Grant, a member of the army’s LGTBQ community, has said that by having more people and diversity, there is a better perspective to be obtained.

 The program is inspired by the United Nations Security Council Resolution 1325, which came to be in 2000.
 The resolution largely seeks to raise awareness of the important roles women play in society and to achieve a balance in equality.
-The principle facet of UNSCR 1325 that is extolled in the defense policy is “active and meaningful participation of women in peace and security activities.”
+The principle facet of UNSCR 1325 that is extolled in the defence policy is “active and meaningful participation of women in peace and security activities.”
 The Trudeau government has recognized that women bring a new skillset to military operations that can broaden the effectiveness of a military.
 In Canada and in the rest of the world, women have reached high-ranking positions through hard work and determination.

 An emphasis on the gendered ideologies that exist within and without the military, as well as a blatant push back against these ideas by highlighting the benefits of diversity within the military is a huge push in the world of defence.

 Disclaimer: Any views or opinions expressed in articles are solely those of the authors and do not necessarily represent the views of the NATO Association of Canada.